What is Scientific Research? 2 Forms of Scientific Inquiry

 1. Meaning of Scientific Research

 Scientific research is based on principles and procedure for the systematic pursuit for knowledge, involving the formulation and recognition of a problem, engaging in data collection through observation and experimentation, as well as developing and testing hypotheses”.
-Scientific research consists of inquiries, observation, and experiments.
+Scientific research comprises inquiries, observations, and experiments.

 Levels of Scientific Research